Pithikos/rest-datasource/README.md

         })
 ```

+A few things to note:

-`time` is special in this example in that it tells Grafana the type of values.
+  - `time` is special in this example in that it tells Grafana the type of values.
 This is needed mainly when dealing with dates.
+  - the backend will always receive the params `from` and `to` which can be used for filtering based on timestamps.

 The plugin will try to detect the type in this order: